Carnotite Reduction Company

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-On December 10, 2009, U.S. EPA performed a gamma survey of areas of the Carnotite site not previously assessed.
-U.S. EPA's survey confirmed the presence of radioactive contamination in the northern end of the former Michael Reese Hospital Campus, where the Carnotite Reduction Company was located although the exact property boundaries of the former Carnotite Reduction Company have not been established.
-Since then, the City of Chicago's contractors have surveyed the Michael Reese property areas in conjunction with the demolition of the former hospital's buildings and removed contaminated soil discovered on the site.
+On December 10, 2009, EPA performed a gamma survey of areas of the former Michael Reese/Carnotite site that had not previously been assessed.
+EPA's survey confirmed the presence of radioactive contamination in the northern end of the former Michael Reese Hospital Campus.
+This is where the Carnotite Reduction Company was located, although the exact property boundaries of the former company have not been established.

 - Enforcement Action Memorandum (PDF) (18pp, 1.61MB) December 2011